The Cozy Corner

 6. Stand by your stand

 If it works for a man, it’ll work for your stand.
-Clean it, dry it and keep it warm all winter.
-Rub a little oil on a wood stand (and spreader bars), or give it another coat of sealer.
+Clean it, dry it and keep it warm and safe all winter.
+Rub a little oil on the wood stand (and spreader bars), or give it another coat of sealer.
 Check the assembly for broken parts, and replace them as needed to ensure safety when using the hammock again.
 Disassembling reduces the space required for storing your stand.
 If you can’t bring him, uh, it inside, storing your stand in the garage or outside under a tarp are acceptable options too.

 A few minutes of care before you put your hammock and stand away will ensure they serve you well when the world tilts the right way once again.